 2.)
 The productivity of our efforts eventually run on fumes.
 Usually, I’m all for kicking imposter syndrome’s butt, but with thought to constant productivity, there’s truth to imposter syndrome.
 The fear of being “found out” or “dropping the ball” highlights the body’s awareness that constantly functioning at such a pace is unsustainable.
 Even the brightest and most energetic of folks eventually run on fumes, and they are “found out” to be human.
 When the “ball drops,” they learn that there’s still a life waiting for them.
 Despite, productivity preferring that we operate as “super-humans” 24-hours a day.

 3.)
 What seemingly gives value to self-worth and esteem through productivity can also create sensitivities around the slightest bit of criticism.
 Criticism is then perceived as the antithesis of value contribution when productivity is the hub of our functioning.

 4.)
 Productivity only feels like home, because it’s what we’ve given most of our time and energy to.
 It seems safer to give our time and energy to something that has a clear return value, rather than extending our efforts and attention to other parts of our lives that require vulnerability of self.

 5.)
 Productivity kicks into gear the pride of “doing”, but creates guilt around “being”.
-And that’s the issue with productivity, as much as we would like it to be home, it can never be.
-It also affirms value through performance and doesn’t give room for who and what you might be outside of the impulses of “having to perform” or “contribute”.
+And that’s the issue with productivity.
+As much as we would like it to be home, it can never be.
+It affirms value through performance and doesn’t give room for who and what we might be outside of the impulses of “having to perform” or “contribute”.
 It’s possible for home to be more.
 Home can be acceptance; home can be freedom to explore; home can be fresh air that you don’t have to earn; home can be more than what productivity leads you to believe that it gives.
 Productivity isn’t home.